or as the French call it: “Pain perdu”

 This recipe works well with sourdough bread and coconut milk, but it is flexible and can accommodate gluten allergies.

 I love serving my Healthier French Toast with yogurt and fresh berries.
-If you don’t have a nut allergy, try my Purple Blueberry Yogurt.

 This recipe also pairs very well with a good coffee and a glass of this delicious Grape Berry Smoothie.